-In an early October report, the Center for Strategic and International Studies (CSIS), a Washington, D.C.-based think tank, highlights the growing concerns over China’s space footprint in South America.
-Its expanding ground stations in the region, the report Eyes on the Skies indicates, could be intercepting sensitive information.
+In an early October report, the Center for Strategic and International Studies (CSIS), a Washington, D.C.-based think tank, highlighted the growing concerns over China’s space footprint in South America.
+Its expanding ground stations in the region could be intercepting sensitive information, the report Eyes on the Skies indicated.

 “China has created a triangle of electronic and space intelligence bases in strategic locations [of South America],” Jorge Serrano, a security expert and member of the team of advisors to Peru’s Congressional Intelligence Commission, told Diálogo on October 25.
 “Beijing is a sort of incubator for anti-democratic governments in the region to undermine U.S. leadership through space technology.”

 According to Serrano, ground stations form a key group of China’s space infrastructure, tracking tens of thousands of satellites and other objects in orbit, to fight wars in information-rich battlespaces.